Ex-US envoy: US groups need to stop interfering in Canada

 “It is a fraud for @gofundme to commandeer $9M in donations sent to support truckers and give it to causes of their own choosing,” DeSantis tweeted.

 He added he would investigate these deceptive practices and donors should be given a refund.
 But GoFundMe had already changed its mind and said it would be issuing refunds to all.
 GoFundMe said it cut off funding for the organizers because it had determined the effort violated the site’s terms of service due to unlawful activity.
-Ontario Premier Doug Ford called the protests an occupation.
+Ontario Premier Doug Ford is calling it an occupation.

-Thousands descended in Ottawa again on Saturday.
+Thousands descended in Ottawa again on the weekend.
 Participants roasted hotdogs and doled out baked goods under tarps, while two men on horseback traipsed through the town, one carrying a flag in support of former U.S. President Donald Trump.
 Residents of Ottawa are furious at the nonstop blaring of horns, traffic disruption and harassment and fear no end is in sight.
+Ottawa’s embattled police chief is calling it a “siege” that he can’t manage.

 The “freedom truck convoy” has attracted support from Trump and many Republicans.
 “The Freedom Convoy is peacefully protesting the harsh policies of far left lunatic Justin Trudeau who has destroyed Canada with insane Covid mandates,” Trump said in a statement released Friday.